It’s not all fluff and buff. Makeup therapy is a legitimate thing; a coping mechanism.

 2. We Feel In Control

-Control has varying degrees but the most layman definition would be staying on top of things and staying calm amidst the frenzy.
-As such, when it comes to our beauty routine, control is literally in our grip.
-We know our eyeliner proficiency; the correct amount of nude on our lips; the 3 dots of highlighter on our cheeks.
-No one knows that more than us, and it is with this bank of knowledge that makes us feel completely in control.
-When life throws a curveball, chances are it might spiral out of control.
+Similarly, it’s life’s test to spiral things out of control.
 But applying makeup only involves us.
-The pressure is off our shoulders and we become our own boss.
+Hence, the pressure is off our shoulders and we become our own boss.
 Having control in our makeup routine exists even in the simple understanding of knowing which product to apply on our face.
 We sieve through the science of all the serums, the appropriateness of each makeup product and even our facial symmetry.
-We know it at the back of our hand – literally and figuratively – as we swatch our concealer away.
-Ah, it’s these little things!
+We know it at the back of our hand, literally and figuratively, as we swatch our concealer away!

 3. It Decompresses Our Minds